home-assistant/addons/letsencrypt/DOCS.md

 One way is to use the "Samba" add on to make the folder available via network or SSH Add-on.

 The credential file can be created and downloaded when creating the service user within the Google cloud.
-You can find additional information in regards to the required permissions in the "credentials" section here:
+You can find additional information regarding the required permissions in the "credentials" section here:

 <https://github.com/certbot/certbot/blob/master/certbot-dns-google/certbot_dns_google/__init__.py>